-According to clinical trials discussed in this article, shiitake mushroom benefits include the ability to have a positive impact on human immunity
+According to clinical trials discussed in this article, shiitake mushroom benefits may include the ability to support human immunity

 Shiitake mushrooms are one of the most popular mushrooms in the world.
 Shiitakes are the number one mushroom in Asia, and only second to the button mushroom on a global scale.
 Clearly, based on this interest, there must be some type of shiitake mushroom benefits available to those who consume it, right?
 We think so, and today we are looking at some studies that support our thoughts on this.
 Another reason we are sharing this information today is to make sure you realize that you can be producing your own shiitake mushrooms at home.
 Shiitake logs and totems are popular in backyards, gardens, and even inside warehouses and growing facilities.
 Shiitake mushroom growing kits are a viable option for anyone who wants to grow your own delicious mushrooms from the comfort of your own home.